wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 - **Name**

-   Provide a short descriptive name.
-There are no restrictions on the name format, but kabab case is recommended.
+   Provide a short descriptive name that contains no spaces.
 Example: `require-description`.

 - **Message**